jpgoldberg/toy-crypto-math/docs/source/nt.rst

     import toy_crypto.nt

-The module contains classes for the factorization of numbers and for creating a sieve of Eratosthenes.
+The module contains classes for the factorization of numbers along this some utility functions.

 The :class:`FactorList` class
 ------------------------------